petrbrouzda/VictronRemoteDisplay/VictronDisplay35/README.md

 It is followed by chart of consumed power in every minute for the last 3.5 hours - so you can see that the maximal consumption was 1742 W.

-Then three rows of status data are displayed:
+At the bottom three rows of status data are displayed:
 * Temperature of batteries and inverter.
 * WiFi strength; number of messages processed in last minute (as debug information - if connection is somewhat broken, there will be 0/m); display uptime
 * Status LEDs of inverter.